sgsellan/developability-of-heightfields/README.md

 cmake ..
 make
 ```
-Then, build our own mex files by entering Matlab and, in Matlab, navigate to `developability-of-heightfields/mex` and run `setup_mex` in the Matlab console.
+Then, build our own mex files by entering Matlab and, in Matlab, navigating to `developability-of-heightfields/mex` and running `setup_mex` in the Matlab console.

+## Use